Semiparametric adaptive estimation under informative sampling: Introduction

 \section{Introduction}

-Probability sampling is a classical tool for obtaining a representative sample from a target population.
-Although probability samples have been a tremendously successful story over the past 70 years, the parameters of interest are mainly descriptive parameters, such as population totals or proportions.
-On the other hand, the survey community continues to experience increased demands.
-Examples include analytic inference \citep{Chambers2003} and small area estimation \citep{rao2015}.
-This study focused on analytic inference, which provide answers to scientific questions. \citet{korn1999}, \citet{Chambers2003} and \cite{heeringa2010} provide overviews of this topic.
+Probability sampling is a classic tool for obtaining a representative sample from a target population.
+Although probability sampling is a gold standard for estimating descriptive parameters, such as population totals or proportions, it can also be used for analytic inference, which offers answers to scientific queries.
+In analytic inference, we are mainly interested in estimating the parameters in the superpopulation model that generates the target finite population. \citet{korn1999}, \citet{Chambers2003} and \citet{heeringa2010} provide overviews of the analytic inference in survey sampling.

-Survey data facilitates obtaining inferences on the superpopulation models without using the entire data in a finite population.
-In survey sampling, the sampling mechanism is generally unknown; however, sampling weights are often available.
-To eliminate selection bias, information on the sampling weights is important.
-A sampling design wherein sampling weights depend on sampled data is referred to as informative. \citet{Pfeffermann1999} provided an overview of analysis on informative sampling.
-Although survey weights aid in the construction of an estimator possessing statistically desirable properties, such as consistency and asymptotic normality, they are not necessarily efficient.
-Thus, their efficiency must be improved while retaining their advantage of ensuring consistency under informative sampling.
+Survey sample data enable inferences about superpopulation models without the need to observe every element in the finite population.
+In probability sampling, first-order inclusion probabilities are known.
+If the sampling weights are correlated with the study outcome variables even after adjusting for the covariates, the sampling design is called informative.
+Informative sampling occurs when there is a discrepancy between design variables and auxiliary variables used for regression analysis, notably even in widely utilized methods such as Poisson sampling and probability proportional to size sampling \citep{Slud2020}. \citet{Pfeffermann1999} presented likelihood-based methods for analytic inference under informative sampling.
+While survey weights contribute to the development of a design-based estimator with statistically desirable properties, such as consistency and asymptotic normality, they do not guarantee efficiency.
+Addressing how to improve efficiency while ensuring consistency under informative sampling is a fundamental problem in survey sampling.

-In the context of regression analysis, \citet{magee98} showed that consistency is retained under any multiplication of the weights by a function of covariates and suggested ways to facilitate selection of such a function. \citet{Pfeffermann1999} proposed a modification of the weights by a function of the covariates, which minimized a prediction criterion. \citet[Section 6.3.2]{fuller09} provided suggestions to maximize the efficiency of a class of modified weights.
+In the context of regression analysis, \citet{magee98} showed that consistency is retained under any multiplication of the weights by a function of covariates and suggested ways to facilitate the selection of such a function. \citet{Pfeffermann1999} proposed a modification of the weights as a function of the covariates. \citet[Section 6.3.2]{fuller09} provided suggestions to maximize the efficiency of a class of estimators using modified weights.